 Welcome to Seven Stars Tavern — a rare opportunity to own an authentic piece of New Jersey’s colonial history.
 Built in 1762 and rich with Revolutionary-era significance, this extraordinary residence blends timeless architectural character with the warmth and charm of a true historic home.
 Once a landmark tavern along the King’s Highway, the property has gracefully evolved into a private residence while preserving its original craftsmanship, story, and enduring presence.
 Sprawling across approximately 1.73 acres, this two and one half-story, brick dwelling offers just under 3,000 square feet of living space.
-The three bedroom home is rich in character and warmth, featuring three traditional wood-burning fireplaces and three propane gas-burning fireplaces, creating inviting gathering spaces throughout.
+The four bedroom home is rich in character and warmth, featuring three traditional wood-burning fireplaces and three propane gas-burning fireplaces, creating inviting gathering spaces throughout.
 Generous proportions and a sense of scale make this residence feel both substantial and welcoming, ideal for comfortable everyday living and entertaining alike.
 The expansive grounds further enhance the property’s appeal, featuring a three-car detached garage, a spacious exterior patio for outdoor gatherings, and an in-ground swimming pool that anchors the landscape as a private retreat.
 Together, the home and grounds present a rare blend of comfort, charm, and resort-style amenities.
 Built in 1762, the historic Seven Stars Tavern is one of Salem County’s most notable examples of 18th-century colonial architecture.
 Constructed by Peter and Elizabeth Louderback along the former King’s Highway, the brick structure replaced an earlier log tavern and was identified by the iconic “Sign of the Seven Stars,” a celestial emblem used to guide travelers in the colonial era.
 The Louderbacks’ initials and the original construction date remain visible in the brickwork, offering a rare and authentic connection to the property’s origins and craftsmanship.
 During the colonial and Revolutionary periods, Seven Stars Tavern served as a vital roadside stop and community gathering place, providing lodging and hospitality to travelers and locals alike.
 The property is closely tied to Revolutionary War history through the Louderback family’s patriot support, including a documented British raid in 1778 while searching for their son, John Louderback.
 He is believed to have supplied Continental (American) troops with food which resulted in the British putting a price on his head.
 By the early 1800s, the building transitioned into a private residence and farmhouse, a role it has maintained for generations.
 Today, listed on the National and New Jersey Register of Historic Places, Seven Stars Tavern stands as a remarkably preserved historic home—rich in character, heritage, and timeless appeal—offering a rare opportunity to own a true piece of New Jersey history.

 Pilesgrove is located in New Jersey.
 Pilesgrove, New Jersey has a population of 4,164.
 Pilesgrove is more family-centric than the surrounding county with 25.53% of the households containing married families with children.
 The county average for households married with children is 25.35%.